05. Equator's Line

 fine weather sailing

-On the day Aomi crosses the equator, I see a red line on the sea.
+On the day Aomi crosses the equator, I see a red line stretching across the sea.

-While crossing the line and breathing in the strangely fishy air, I reach out an arm from the deck and scoop up water with a ladle.
-I see the tiny red balls, a school of fish eggs floating on the boundary of the ocean currents.
+While crossing the line and breathing in air that smells of fish, I reach out from the deck and scoop up water with a ladle, gripping its long handle.
+Tiny red balls—a school of fish eggs—float at the boundary between ocean currents.

-A month has already passed since I left San Francisco.
-Aomi continues southward across the South Pacific.
-The trade winds of the Southern Hemisphere are now blowing head-on at a force of five to six, making Aomi rock uncomfortably.
+It has already been a full month since I left San Francisco.
+Still, Aomi continues on her course, heading steadily south across the South Pacific.
+The trade winds of the Southern Hemisphere now blow head-on at force five or six, making Aomi rock uncomfortably.

-Initially, when I started my voyage, I mistook the Milky Way for a band of clouds.
-However, I eventually realized that it was a galaxy because I saw it in the same place every night.
-I could clearly see with my eyes how the beautiful river in the night sky split into large branches.
+When I first began my voyage, I mistook the Milky Way for a band of clouds.
+But I eventually realized it was a galaxy when I saw it in the same place every night.
+I can clearly see with my naked eyes how the beautiful river in the night sky splits into large branches.

-It's no wonder that people in the past named it the 'Milky Way.'
-This is the starry sky everyone looked up to until the invention of electric lights about 100 years ago, which made the night brighter.
+It's no wonder people in the past called it the "Milky Way."
+This is the star-filled sky people once gazed at—before electric lights were invented about 100 years ago, and began to brighten the night.

 I grab my binoculars and point them at the galaxy.
-How many countless stars shine in the sky?
-How far away is each star?
+How countless the stars are, scattered across the sky!
+How far away is each one?

-As far back as five hundred years ago, during the Age of Exploration, people bravely sailed on sailing ships into the unknown sea, where demons might await them in a vast ocean that seemed infinite to them.
+As far back as five hundred years ago, during the Age of Exploration, people bravely sailed wooden ships into unknown seas, where demons might await them in an ocean that seemed infinite.

-There must come a time when people will sail to this endless sea of stars in ships called "spaceships."
-People will be excited by the mysteries of the universe that will be discovered one after another, and they will send their hearts to even more distant stars.
+Someday, people will sail this endless sea of stars in ships called "spaceships."
+People will be inspired by the mysteries of the universe, revealed one after another, sending their hearts toward even more distant stars.

 An era of such space exploration may still be several hundred years ahead.
-There is no way I can live until then.
-Moreover, there is no guarantee that humanity, with its exploding population, will survive.
+It's a future I'll never witness.
+There's no guarantee, though, that humanity—with its exploding population—will survive.

-Aomi's destination is Chile, a South American country.
-It is a long, non-stop three-month journey from San Francisco in a small sailboat, merely 7.5 meters in length.
+Aomi's destination is Chile, a country on the South American continent.
+It's a long, non-stop, three-month journey from San Francisco—especially for a tiny sailboat just 7.5 meters long.

-In the cramped cabin, I somehow managed to fit fourteen 10-liter plastic water bottles.
-Still, that is only 1.5 liters per day.
+In the small cabin, I somehow managed to fit fourteen 10-liter plastic bottles of water.
+That means only 1.5 liters per day.
 I use this water to cook rice, make miso soup, drink tea after meals, and brush my teeth before bed.

 However, I use seawater to rinse the rice before cooking.
-I cook three cups of rice once a day in a pressure cooker, which can save both fuel and water.
-Sitting on the deck, a gentle breeze around me, who could resist the taste of hot, freshly cooked rice mixed with the sea air?
-It is so delightful that you can empty a large rice bowl with just one Umeboshi (Japanese pickled plum).
+Every day, I light my kerosene burner and cook three cups of rice in a pressure cooker, which helps save both water and fuel by shortening the cooking time.
+Sitting on the deck with a gentle breeze around me, who could resist the taste of hot, freshly cooked rice mixed with sea air?
+It's so delightful you could empty a large rice bowl with just one Umeboshi (a Japanese pickled plum).

 The vegetables on Aomi last a surprisingly long time.
-The potatoes, onions, and even the carrots and cabbages seem somehow less damaged than on land.
-This might be due to the good ventilation or the boat's rocking.
-Even without a refrigerator, I can eat raw eggs for three weeks after departure, perhaps because I have coated the shells with petroleum jelly (Vaseline).
+The potatoes, onions, and even the carrots and cabbages seem to stay fresher here than they would on land.
+This might be due to good ventilation or the boat's rocking.
+Even without a refrigerator, I can eat raw eggs for up to three weeks after departure—perhaps because I coated their shells with petroleum jelly (Vaseline).

-When fresh vegetables run out, I put mung beans in plastic containers and start making bean sprouts.
+When fresh vegetables run out, I put mung beans in plastic food containers and start making bean sprouts.
 Every morning and evening, I sprinkle a little water on the sprouts.
-After four days of growth, I stir-fry the white sprouts for miso-ramen noodles or simply bite them to enjoy their fresh taste.
+After four days of growth, I stir-fry the white sprouts for miso ramen or just chew them to enjoy their fresh, crisp taste.

-In San Francisco, I also stocked Aomi with useful foods such as powdered butter, powdered eggs, dried meat for cooking, packaged tofu that would last for a year, and instant rice.
-From my experience crossing the North Pacific, I already know that the most enjoyable thing at sea is eating.
-I have also learned that my tastes change from those on land.
+In San Francisco, I also stocked Aomi with useful supplies: powdered butter, powdered eggs, dried meat for cooking, packaged tofu that lasts a year, and instant rice.
+From my experience crossing the North Pacific, I've learned that the most enjoyable part of life at sea is eating.
+I've also discovered that my tastes at sea are different from those on land.

 food strage on a yacht

-After 80 days alone at sea, Aomi's destination, the South American continent, is now just a few hundred kilometers away.
+After 80 days alone at sea, Aomi is now just a few hundred kilometers from her destination, South America.
 There, I encounter the Peru Current, a large cold current that runs northward along the continent.
-The blue surface of the water around Aomi suddenly turns green, and the sky is covered with thick, gloomy clouds.
+The blue water around Aomi suddenly turns green, and thick, gloomy clouds cover the sky.

 A few mornings later, a strange landscape surrounds me.
-Milky-white and rust-colored disks more than 50 centimeters in diameter dot the green sea as far as the eye can see, all the way to the horizon.
+Milky-white and rust-colored disks, more than 50 centimeters wide, dot the green sea as far as the eye can see, stretching all the way to the horizon.
 The number is astonishing.
-Tens of millions of jellyfish must be abnormally formed.
-Will any species, including humans, with an exploding population eventually reach its limit and have to perish?
+An abnormal outbreak of jellyfish, likely tens of millions, seems to have occurred.
+Will any species—including humans, with our exploding population—eventually reach its limit and perish?

-Aomi floats in a soundless jellyfish sea when a calm starts.
-I am surrounded by an eeriness, an unknown fear, and, for some reason, a deep sense of loneliness.
-It is the first time I feel lonely at sea.
+Aomi floats in a soundless jellyfish sea as a calm sets in.
+I'm surrounded by eerie stillness, an unknown fear, and a loneliness I hadn't felt until now.
+It's the first time I've felt lonely at sea.

-After about two days, Aomi gets out of the jellyfish swarm and continues toward the impending South American continent.
-Since entering the Peru Current, the sky has been covered with thick clouds, and I have had gloomy days even during the day; it is as dark as in the evening.
-Without measuring the sun's altitude with a sextant, finding my location is impossible.
-I wonder where Aomi is heading for.
+After about two days, Aomi escapes the jellyfish swarm and continues toward the looming South American continent.
+Since entering the Peru Current, the sky has remained thick with gloomy clouds.
+Even during the day, it feels as dark as evening.
+Without measuring the sun's altitude with a sextant, it's impossible to know my location.
+I wonder where Aomi is heading.

 According to my calculations, Aomi should have reached land by now.
-I look for the lighthouse all night, hoping to see its light tonight or at least in an hour.
-I keep searching the black horizon, but there is nothing.
+I search for the lighthouse all night, hoping to spot its light tonight—no, within the hour.
+I keep scanning the black horizon, but there's nothing.

 Strange.
-The currents might have pushed Aomi back.
+Could the currents have pushed Aomi back?
 How many more days until landfall?
-I only have three cups of drinking water left.
+I have only three cups of drinking water left.

-Anxious night after night passes, with the midnight moon completely hidden behind the clouds yet casting an eerie, pale white glow across the sky.
+Anxious night after night passes, with the midnight moon hidden behind clouds, casting an eerie, pale white glow over the entire sky.

-When morning comes, the water around me has turned into a big zoo full of birds.
-Several species fly back and forth, left and right, in all shapes and sizes.
+When morning comes, the sea around me turns into a giant zoo of birds.
+Several species fly back and forth, left and right—in all shapes and sizes.
 Pelicans also fly in powerful formations.

-Some birds suddenly freeze in the air, as if hit by a gunshot, and drop vertically into the sea.
-It takes me half a day to realize that this abrupt action is their way of catching fish.
+Some birds suddenly freeze in midair, as if shot, then drop straight into the sea.
+It takes me half a day to realize that this sudden dive is how they catch fish.

-The countless birds in the sky clearly indicate that the land is near.
+The countless birds in the sky clearly signal that the land is near.
 At night, I see white dots of light on the horizon.
-I grab my binoculars and watch carefully.
-They are not the navigation lights of ships.
-The regular rows of lights are unmistakably those of a road.
+I grab my binoculars and watch closely.
+They're not ship navigation lights.
+The regular rows of lights are unmistakably from a road.

-This is the first glimpse of land I have had in three months.
-Before me lies South America, a world of complete unknowns to me.
+This is my first glimpse of land in three months.
+Before me lies South America—a world completely unknown to me.
 I can neither speak the language nor imagine what awaits me there.

-After navigating through the Patagonian Archipelago in South America, the long-awaited, legendary Cape Horn is finally within reach.
+After sailing along the Chilean coast and through the Patagonian Archipelago, the long-awaited, legendary Cape Horn is finally within reach.

 pacific map track of Aomi